Critical-Infrastructure-Systems-Lab/VICRes/Readme.md

 # VIC-Res: Representation and operation of reservoirs in the Variable Infiltration Capacity (VIC) model

 Variable Infiltration Capacity (VIC) is a poplular macro-scale hydrological model developed and maintained by the University of Washington, US.
 VIC has been used extensively to model river basins around the world.
-However, the original version of VIC cannot model the operation of artificial reservoirs.
+However, the operation of artificial reservoirs cannot be modelled in the original version of VIC.
 Since the environmental impact of reservoirs comes under ever-increasing scrutiny as the global demand for water and energy increases, we develop a variant of VIC which allows modelling explicitly reservoirs.
 More details about how we incorporate reservoirs into the model are presented in [Dang et al. (2019)](https://www.hydrol-earth-syst-sci-discuss.net/hess-2019-334/).

 ### Prerequisites

-We choose VIC 4.2 which is a prominent version in terms of the number of active users and modelling speed to develop VIC-Res.
+We choose VIC 4.2 which is a prominent version in terms of modelling speed and the number of active users to develop VIC-Res.
 In this version, the rainfall-runoff component is written in C, and the routing component is developed in FORTRAN.
 Both VIC and VIC-Res have been developed for uses on Linux and Unix platforms, and they require the GNU and G77 compilers.
 VIC-Res has been tested on Linux Ubuntu 16.04 (Xenial Xerus) operating systems.

 ### How to run